 The importance of Black Seed Oil and why you need to take it daily!

 Black seed has good fats present in it.
 It not only has an antidiabetic effect but also tends to control the cholesterol levels in the blood.
-Can help reduce high blood pressure and may help with increasing the metabolism of fats.
+HDL is considered as a good cholesterol while LDL as bad.
+With regular usage of black seed oil, the HDL to LDL cholesterol ratio in the blood is reduced.
+Consequently, it helps reduce high blood pressure and increases the metabolism of fats.
 Cholesterol also has other adverse effects on human health apart from obesity (Hasani & Jouyandeh, 2013).
 Atherosclerosis which is a health condition in which plaque is built up in vessels, thus blocking them.
 This can also result in damage to the cardiac system.
 It is thus important to keep the cholesterol level low (Dehkordi & Kamkhah, 2008).

 Thymoquinone is an active compound in black seed oil.
 It has several benefits for health.
+Primarily, it has anti-cancer properties along with anti-inflammatory and anti-oxidant effects.
+This compound can help combat encephalomyelitis, asthma, diabetes, & carcinogenesis.
 It acts as a free radical and scavenges inside the body for superoxide radicals.
-They also preserve antioxidant enzymes such as S transferase and glutathione peroxidase, both of these are great detoxifiers and aids in defense system via cellular antioxidant action and hence protect the system from toxins (Woo, Kumar, & Sethi, 2012).
+They also preserve antioxidant enzymes such as S transferase and glutathione peroxidase, both of these are great detoxifiers and aids in the defense system via cellular antioxidant action and hence protect the system from toxins (Woo, Kumar, & Sethi, 2012).

 Black seed oil bears benefits for both skin and hair and is used very extensively in quite a few cultures.
 It is one of the natural ways to condition hair and improve scalp health.
 It also contains nigellone which is an effective antihistamine.
 This compound helps with hair loss due to alopecia areata.
 With the anti-bacterial and antioxidant properties, it can keep hair healthy in general and discourage dandruff and dryness in hair (Wienkötter, Höpner, & Schütte, 2008).